 Note that attestation providers can be added by token issuers in the token compliance functionality.

-Also note that the term "Attestations" can be replaced with "Claims" to align with the W3C standards on Verifiable Credentials.
+Also note that the term "Attestations" is used in the Token Studio and documentation walkthrough; however, our code and SDK uses the W3C standards on Verifiable Credentials where the term "Claims" is used instead of "Attestations."
 The Polymesh code follows these standards; therefore, attestations are referred to as Claims in the codebase and SDK.

 At the moment, Polymesh supports 8 types of attestations: